12 TOP TIPS FOR RIDE LEADERS

 11. Calling it a day.
 If someone needs to cut the ride short for any reason, make sure they know the way home or to a railway station.
 Escort them if there’s reason to think they may not be safe on their own.

 12. Crashes and spills.
 Stop the group and make sure everyone is safe.
 If necessary, post people to warn oncoming traffic.
 Only give First Aid if you are trained to do so.
 If in any doubt, call 999.
-If a club member or a member of the public is injured, please report the incident to the club secretary and chairman: secretary@islington.cc and chairman@islington.cc
+If a club member or a member of the public is injured, please report the incident to the club secretary and chair: secretary@islington.cc and chair@islington.cc